cokelaer/sphinx_tutorial/source/quickstart.rst

     make.bat html

-This command will analyse the files in the source/ directory and create the HTML files into the directory **_build/html/**  or  **build/html** depending on your configuratio file.
+This command will analyse the files in the source/ directory and create the HTML files into the directory **_build/html/**  or  **build/html** depending on your configuration file.